ph4r5h4d/farshad-src/content/about/index.md

 Loves learning new technologies and also, prefer group work.

-Former Ninja who has resigned after Bigbang, currently a member of Kuiper belt security team, gaurding galaxy...
+Former Ninja who has resigned after Bigbang, currently a member of Kuiper belt security team, gaurding solar system...